mattmaynes2/aria/reports/proposal/proposal.md

 #### 6. Remote Record and Learn

-By the end of the milestone the three modes will be added to the machine learining server.
+By the end of the milestone, the three modes will be added to the machine learining server.
-The server will also use training data from a recording sesion instead of simulated data.
+The server will also use training data from a recording session instead of simulated data.

 ## Required Facilities